Tip 1 - Nepal is the only Country in the world that has not a rectangular flag.

 Tip 4 - There's no railways in the country.
 Uh-oh.
 Train is not an option in Nepal.

-2) Tourist buses - do not get that 'tourist' wrong, there's nothing comfortable there.
-They run longer distances;
+Tip 5 - There are 3 main categories for buses.
+1) Local buses - the more real ones, always overcrowded; 2) Tourist buses - do not get that 'tourist' wrong, there's nothing comfortable there.
+They run longer distances; 3) Private companies buses - very much suggested when going from a region to another.

 Tip 6 - Greenline is the most known private bus company especially for the Kathmandu-Pokhara trait.
 This trip costs $50pp a/r.
 It takes 7 to 8 hours to get from Katmandu to Pokhara (or vice versa) but they stop in a clean place for lunch (included in the price).
+Here's Greenline office in Kathmandu.
+It's not easy to find, so eyes open.
+Here's the one in Pokhara.

 Tip 7 - Tourist buses stop for toilet breaks.
 They have scheduled calls but anyone can even ask for an additional stop when needed.